Can I Breastfeed My Baby If I Am Sick?

 Tips For Breastfeeding While You’re Sick

-• Wash your hands frequently with soap and water, especially before and after breastfeeding.
+• Practice Good Hygiene: Wash your hands thoroughly with soap and water before and after breastfeeding to minimize the risk of passing germs.

-• If you have a fever, take Tylenol or ibuprofen to reduce it.
+• Manage Fever: If you’re experiencing a fever, taking medications like Tylenol or ibuprofen can help reduce it.

-• If you’re too sick to breastfeed, you can pump your milk and have a healthy caregiver feed it to your baby.
+• Consider Pumping: If you’re too ill to breastfeed directly, you can pump your milk and have a healthy caregiver feed it to your baby.

 Benefits of Breastfeeding for You and Your Baby

-Breastfeeding has many benefits for both you and your baby.
+Breastfeeding offers numerous benefits for both you and your baby.
 For babies, breastfeeding can help to:

 For mothers, breastfeeding can help to:

-• Reduce the risk of breast and ovarian cancer.
+• Lower the risk of breast and ovarian cancer.

-• Strengthen the bond between mother and baby.
+• Strengthen the emotional bond between mother and baby.

 Conclusion